AnnaBurova/dev-configs/CONTRIBUTING.md

 * All contributions are reviewed before merging.
 * Be open to feedback and suggested revisions.
-* Once approved, the branch will be merged into `master` and the next release prepared.
+* Once approved, the branch will be merged into `main` and the next release prepared.

 ---